-AASB 1053 Application of Tiers of Australian Accounting Standards applies as from reporting periods beginning on or after 1 July 2013.
-AASB 1053 establishes a differential reporting framework for those entities that prepare general purpose financial statements, consisting of two tiers of reporting requirements - Australian Accounting Standards (commonly referred to as "tier 1"), and Australian Accounting Standards - Reduced Disclosure Requirements (commonly referred to as "tier 2").
+AASB 1053 Application of Tiers of Australian Accounting Standards became effective for reporting periods beginning on or after 1 July 2013.
+AASB 1053 establishes a differential reporting framework for those entities that prepare general purpose financial statements, consisting of two Tiers of reporting requirements - Australian Accounting Standards (commonly referred to as 'Tier 1'), and Australian Accounting Standards - Reduced Disclosure Requirements (commonly referred to as 'Tier 2').
 Tier 1 requirements comprise the full range of AASB recognition, measurement, presentation and disclosure requirements that are currently applicable to reporting entities in Australia.
-The only difference between the tier 1 and tier 2 requirements is that tier 2 requires fewer disclosures than tier 1.
+The only difference between the Tier 1 and Tier 2 requirements is that Tier 2 requires fewer disclosures than Tier 1.